GIRL VOICE, 2025

 R U REAL, 2025

-digital performance, 3 hours and 20 minutes on Chaturbate.
+livestream performance, 3 hours and 20 minutes on Chaturbate.
 Mad World at Loop Art Critique, Mud Foundation + The Wrong Biennale.
+Curated as an experimental video installation at tiat in 2026.

 R U REAL is a durational livestream performance from my ongoing project, worship the dolls, meditating on cyber systems of erotic labor within the sanctity of a (trans) girl’s bedroom.
 During the performance, I tweeze leg hairs for three hours while engaging over 500 viewers through text and webcam interphase.
 Participants are allowed to share their cameras, tip, and inquire for private messaging during the performance.
 Through screen-based ritual, I explore how online spectatorship might shift exploitation into power-switched voyeurism—how watching itself might become an act of devotion, or a form of “worship" to keep trans identity preserved.